 9.11 Solar water heating systems uses clean and direct energy from the sun to provide hot water supplies.
-A supplementary hot water supply will be required 41 | P a g e when solar energy is insufficient, for example when it's too cloudy, during winter months and to increase water temperatures.
-Water heating is not provided at night, though hot water can be supplied by the required storage tank.
+A supplementary hot water supply will be required when solar energy is insufficient, for example when it's too cloudy, during winter months and to increase water temperatures.
+Water heating is not provided at night, though hot water can supplied by the required storage tank.